julitiux/julitiux/content/posts/the_rust_programming_language.md

  ## Compound Types

 _Coumpound types_ can group multiple values into one type.
-Rust has two primitive compound types: tuples and arrays
+Rust has two primitive compound types: tuples and arrays.

 ## The Tuple Type